WSB98/GenDnD/README.md

 ## DnD5e API Integration

 The DnD5e API provides a robust foundation for the assistant by offering a reference to well-established game elements.
-Current integration is minimal but enriches AI prompts with accurate D&D data, providing a "Rule-As-Given" (RAG) experience.
+Current integration is minimal but enriches AI prompts with accurate D&D data, providing a "Retrieval-Augmented Generation" (RAG) experience.

 ### Current Implementation